Rudxain/Samsung-rants/index.md

 How come I didn't notice this flaw?!
 I've been using this phone for months! (brightness 0, that's why.
 I'm a vampire)

+### Sunlight brightness

+The system will force the screen **brightness to MAXIMUM VALUE**, if it thinks there's "too much ambient light".
+The lux threshold is hardcoded, it's the same regardless of training data.

+This forces me to disable AB temporarily, just to lower the brightness.

+Why implement adaptive brightness if the system will override it anyways?

 ### Lockscreen post-processing

 Regardless of brightness, the lockscreen has a severely reduced bit-depth.
 So much that it causes big banding artifacts in wallpapers.